Lewy body dementia: The life-changing disease that devastated Robin Williams - Local News 8

 Over time, people with LBD lose “layer upon layer of … that life that you’ve built,” said Angela Taylor, the senior director of research and advocacy at the Lewy Body Dementia Association.

 That’s what happened to Williams, who had been diagnosed with Parkinson’s disease in 2013.
-It wasn’t until his autopsy that his widow, Susan Schneider Williams, learned he was actually suffering from LBD.
+It wasn’t until his autopsy that his widow, Susan Schneider Williams, learned he actually had LBD.
 The film highlights how the disease devastated Williams’ health.

-“My husband had unknowingly been bottling a deadly disease,” Schneider Williams said in the documentary’s trailer.
+“My husband had unknowingly been battling a deadly disease,” Schneider Williams said in the documentary’s trailer.
 “Nearly every region of his brain was under attack.
 He experienced himself disintegrating.”

 CNN founder Ted Turner is also battling the disease, as he revealed in a 2018 interview.

 Experiences of dysfunction and ambiguity are common for many patients and their families.
-Here is what the disease really is, why it’s difficult to identify and how it upheaves lives.
+Here is what the disease really is, why it’s difficult to identify and how it damages people’s lives.

 An elusive and insidious disease